mbloch/mapshaper/docs/development/raster-geotiff-support.md

 The initial implementation should prioritize:

-- Single-band gray working samples and previews.
+- Single-band gray working samples and GUI previews.
-- RGB working samples and previews.
+- RGB working samples and GUI previews.
-- RGBA working samples and previews when alpha is present.
+- RGBA working samples and GUI previews when alpha is present.
 - Stripped and tiled storage.
 - Pixel and band interleaving.
 - Common integer sample types.